Jim Burgin

 James Andrew "Jim" Burgin (born May 20, 1956) is a Republican member of the North Carolina State Senate, representing the 12th district.
 He was elected in the 2018 elections.
-Burgin previously on the Harnett County Board of Commissioners.
+Burgin previously served on the Harnett County Board of Commissioners.

 Political positions

 Burgin supports Medicaid expansion, one of only a few Republicans in the North Carolina General Assembly to do so.
 During the 2021-2022 session, Burgin and Sen. Kevin Corbin announced they were working on a bill to do so.